 In biology, it is often the exceptions to the rules we teach that are the most interesting organisms.
 For example, every child knows that the sky is blue and the grass is green.
 With a few leading questions you can get a child to generalize that all plants are green.
 We all know this, right?
 Plants are green because they have chlorophyll, which allows them to perform the magic of photosynthesis.
 And yes, it really is magic.
 Harvesting the power of the sun to build complex molecules out of CO2 and H2O?
-Yeah, photoautotrophs are freakin' amazing.
+Hell yeah, photoautotrophs are freakin’ amazing!

 But what about the plants that aren’t green?
 How do they make a living?

 I’ve already written about dodder, a parasitic plant that is commonly seen growing on pickleweed at Elkhorn Slough.
 A few weeks ago when I was at Lake Tahoe I encountered another plant that has a parasitic lifestyle: snow plant.

 Snow plant (Sarcodes sanguinea) is a non-photosynthetic plant that has zero chlorophyll and thus zero green color, and is instead a rich blood-red color hinted at by its species epithet.
 It lives on the forest floor in close proximity to coniferous trees.
 The blood-red inflorescences shoot up from the ground, apparently out of nothing; the rest of the plant lives underground.
 If you break an angiosperm into its basic anatomical components you have: leaves, stems, roots, and flowers.
 Snow plant isn’t photosynthetic, so it doesn’t need or have leaves.
 And since stems are essentially support structures to hold leaves up to the light it doesn’t have those, either.
 The roots and vegetative parts (rhizomes?) of snow plant are underground and for most of the year there’s no indication that it’s there at all, until it sends up an inflorescence in the late spring as the winter snow is melting.